 Now let’s take a closer look at the costs associated with these two types of storage.

-The base cost to rent a self-storage unit varies by size, but it’s generally pretty reasonable.
+The base storage unit costs vary by size, but they’re generally pretty reasonable.
 Okay, so how much do different storage units cost?
-Keeping in mind that rates can vary significantly depending on your city and the season when you start storing, here’s a look at the average storage unit price for the most popular-sized units.
+Keeping in mind that rates can vary significantly depending on your city and the season when you start storing, here’s a look at the average storage unit costs for the most popular-sized units.

 Average Self-Storage Unit Costs